Franklin Road Christian School (Tennessee)

 Franklin Road Christian School (FRCS) is a private, co-educational K–12 Christian school in Murfreesboro, Tennessee, located on Highway 96 ("Franklin Road").
 This school is known for conservative, Christian-based education.
 It is a ministry of Franklin Road Baptist Church.

 Operations

 The school is headed by the pastor of Franklin Road Baptist Church (currently Joel Norris), who holds the title president of the school.
 The day-to-day operations are handled by an administrator.
 The school's board is the board of deacons of FRBC.

 Athletics

 FRCS is a member of the TAACS and TSSIAA.
-Its teams include but are not limited to Soft Ball, Baseball, Soccer, Basketball, and Golf.
+Its teams include but are not limited to Soft Ball, Baseball, Soccer, Basketball, Cross Country, and Golf.
 The school has varsity and middle school boys' and girls' teams.
-Jimmy Olsen is the athletic Director and Nate Reed his assistant.
+Jimmy Olsen is the Athletic Director and Nate Reed his assistant.